deltawave-tech/pcp/DOCUMENTATION.md

 ### Project Examples

-The project includes several example applications:
+The project includes several example applications that demonstrate how to use the framework:

-1. **plan_based_test.zig**: Dedicated test of the Plan-based autodiff approach
+1. **plan_based_test.zig**: Dedicated test of the Plan-based autodiff approach - this example shows a simple neural network using plans for all operations and demonstrates both forward and backward passes.

-2. **gpt2_training.zig**: GPT-2 implementation with Plan-based training
+2. **gpt2_training.zig**: Complete GPT-2 implementation with Plan-based training - shows how to implement a state-of-the-art transformer model using the framework, including gradient-based training.

-3. **shakespeare_training.zig**: Training a language model on Shakespeare text using the Plan-based approach
+3. **shakespeare_training.zig**: Training a language model on Shakespeare text using the Plan-based approach - demonstrates how to load data, train a model, and generate text.

-4. **autodiff_test.zig**: Automatic differentiation tests using the Plan-based approach
+4. **autodiff_test.zig**: Comprehensive automatic differentiation tests using the Plan-based approach - includes tests for various operations like addition, multiplication, division, matmul, ReLU, and embedding lookups.

-5. **comptime_examples.zig**: Examples demonstrating the compile-time planning features
+5. **comptime_examples.zig**: Examples demonstrating the compile-time planning features - shows basic operations with compile-time shapes and how to use autodiff with these operations.

-6. **metal_test.zig**: Test of Metal backend integration with the plan-based architecture
+6. **metal_test.zig**: Test of Metal backend integration with the plan-based architecture - demonstrates how the framework can be extended to new hardware backends.

-7. **metal_benchmark.zig**: Performance benchmarks for the Metal backend
+7. **metal_benchmark.zig**: Performance benchmarks for the Metal backend - shows how to benchmark operations across different backends.

-These examples demonstrate how to use the framework for real-world tasks and provide templates for building more complex applications.
+Each example builds upon the Plan-based approach to automatic differentiation and demonstrates proper memory management, error handling, and gradient computation.
+Together, they showcase how the framework can be used for everything from simple neural networks to complex language models with proper gradient-based training.

+For new users, the recommended learning path is:
+1. Start with `comptime_examples.zig` to understand the basic operations
+2. Move to `plan_based_test.zig` to see how autodiff works
+3. Explore `autodiff_test.zig` to understand more complex operations and their gradients
+4. Finally examine the practical applications in `shakespeare_training.zig` and `gpt2_training.zig`

 ---